Esri/geomessage-simulator-qt/README.md

 * Confirm that Vehicle Commander or Squad Leader displays the messages.
 Alternatively, you could use Qt to develop a simple client app that receives UDP messages, maybe using [QUdpSocket](http://doc.qt.io/qt-5/qudpsocket.html).
 Note the [requirement](#requirements) that the simulator and the client must be able to communicate over UDP for this to work.

 #### Binary distributions
 If you don't want to build from source, a [binary distribution](http://www.esri.com/apps/products/download/index.cfm#ArcGIS_for_the_Military) is available.
+The binary distribution for Windows requires Microsoft's [Visual C++ Redistributable (x86/32-bit) for Visual Studio 2012](http://www.microsoft.com/en-us/download/details.aspx?id=30679) or newer.

 #### Running